 The successful landlord of the future focuses on the user's needs (the customer).
 Gone are the days of landlords relying on scarcity and getting away with building generic space, signing long-term leases, and just collecting checks.
 As Industrious and other co-working operators have shown, customers (from startups to large public businesses) desire flexible, move-in-ready meaningful space that inspires and allows for community building.
 Considering this, Maverick Community will provide more than just beautiful physical space.
 We will also supply the equipment, services, and community building that empowers our members to excel.

 View our renderings and test-fit plans below:

 Read further thoughts on why we believe Maverick can be successful in all locations here.

-Risk is reduced as there is an abundance of wellness professionals (growing at 10%+/year), and there is an increasing demand for fitness and wellness.
+Risk is reduced as there is an abundance of trainers and wellness professionals (growing at 39%+/year), and there is an increasing demand for fitness and wellness.
 Additionally, I've spoken with the CEOs/founders of multiple salon suite businesses that have an identical situation, and they've stressed that they've been extremely successful with a weekly pay collection model.